Orlando Pirates F.C.

-Orlando Pirates Football Club, referred to as simply Pirates, is a South African professional football club based in Orlando, Soweto that plays in the top-tier system of Football in South Africa known as Betway Premiership.
+Orlando Pirates Football Club, referred to as simply Pirates, is a South African professional football club based in Orlando, Soweto that plays in the South African Premiership, the country's top-tier.
 The team plays its home matches at Orlando Stadium in Soweto.
+They are the current PSL champions having clinched the title on the 23rd of May 2026 in the final game of the 2025/26 season against Orbit College.

 The club was founded in 1937 and was originally based in Orlando, Soweto.
 Orlando Pirates are the first club since the inception of the Premier Soccer League in 1996 to have won three major trophies in a single season back to back, having won the domestic league ABSA Premiership, the domestic cup Nedbank Cup and the Top 8 Cup MTN 8 during the ABSA Premiership 2010–11 season and domestic league ABSA Premiership, the League Cup Telkom Knockout and the Top 8 Cup MTN 8 during the ABSA Premiership 2011–12 season.
 They are one of only two South African teams with Mamelodi Sundowns to win the CAF Champions League, which they won in 1995 and were runners up of 2013 CAF Champions League.

 They are also the runners-up of the 2015 and 2021–2022 CAF Confederation Cup.

 In total Orlando Pirates have appeared in four Confederation of African Football finals, that is more continental finals than any other Premier Soccer League side.

-The club has won nine league titles and 89 trophies in total including 10 South African cup trophies.In 2025 they became the first team to win four consecutive MTN 8 finals.
+The club has won nine league titles and 90 trophies in total including 10 South African cup trophies.
+In 2025 they became the first team to win four consecutive MTN 8 finals.
+During the 2025/26 the Buccaneers won three trophies, namely, the MTN 8, The Carling Knockout Cup, and the Betway Premiership title.
+Since 2020, the club has won five MTN 8, two Nedbank Cup, one Carling Knockout Cup, and one Betway Premiership title.

 History

-Orlando Pirates is one of South Africa's oldest football clubs having been established in 1937 in Orlando East, Soweto.
+Orlando Pirates is one of South Africa's oldest football clubs, having been established in 1937 in Orlando East, Soweto..
+Orlando Pirates was co-founded by James Mpanza.